buildtide/ShallowNeuralNetwork/README.md

 ##Installation:
 *  Download the project and unzip it.
-*  Copy the 'NeuralNetwork' folder to your project directory.
+*  Copy the 'neuralnetwork' folder to your project directory.

 ###Sample usage: